dmikey/snapsdk/SPEC.md

                 type: parameterType
             returnType:
               type: returnType
+            receiver:
+              go: Receiver.MethodName
+              python: receiver.method_name
+              javascript: receiver.methodName
+              rust: receiver::method_name
 ```

 Each method's parameters is an array of parameters that the method accepts.
 Each parameter has a name and a type.

 The returnType of a method describes the type of value that the method returns.
 It has a type property and, for complex types, an items property that refers to a definition.

+The receiver property maps the method to a specific implementation in the target language.
+This allows the generated SDK to delegate execution to a concrete implementation (the "Receiver"), separating the interface definition from the logic.

 Definitions
 -----------